Charan-n-03/code-buddy/README.md

 | [OpenAI](https://platform.openai.com) | Paid | [How to get OpenAI API Key](https://youtu.be/AVU4eF18DyI) |

 > **Tip:** If you want to use Anthropic Claude models, sign up for **OpenRouter** — it provides access to Claude without needing a direct Anthropic API key.
+> **Note:** Recommended to Use only one model per API key.
+Expecially in NVIDIA NIM API

 ---